Putting yourself first to make work better for all of us.

 Since setting up my own business, I have continued to work mostly in large organisations, helping people make work better, together.
 We not me, and us not I. As time passes, and I think more intentionally about well being, and more deeply about the craft that is my work, It becomes increasingly clear that this aspiration, this hope of making work better together, cannot be achieved until first and foremost, I am in the best place to be of use to you.
 As my customer, you pay me to facilitate and consult with you – you have every right to expect me to be fully present, at my best, and I believe I should expect the same of each of you.
 To that extent, for us to do something great together, I, indeed every I in the room and on the project, has to come before we.

 One of the things we talked about was our own social capital in the group.
 How many people did we know in the group, how did we know them, that kind of thing.
 We used some very basic data to start drawing maps of our connections, and someone suggested we should also note down our interests.
 ‘What’s My Thing?’ is how the idea was put forward.
 So among other things, our conversation over dinner turned to ‘What’s My Thing?’ and we each wrote down something about our interests and talked about it.
-After dinner we had a tour of St George’s Chapel, parts of which date back to 1240 AD, and then retired to bed.
+After dinner we had a tour of St George’s Chapel, parts of which date back to 1240 AD, before heading off to bed.

 Once inside the Hall – I got to thinking about ‘What’s My Thing?’.
 I looked through all the notes people had made over dinner the previous evening and decided to put everyone’s things onto a large sheet of paper.

-I think that getting to know one another, beyond how we simply define ourselves at work, is an important part of what makes work better, and I think this group gained a lot of useful insight from each other as a result of this simple exercise.
+Getting to know one another, beyond how we simply define ourselves at work, is an important part of what makes work better, and I think this group gained a lot of useful insight from each other as a result of this simple exercise.
 ‘What’s My Thing?’ wasn’t my idea, though I adapted the handwritten notes into the big picture.
 It was a social, simple, enjoyable way of getting a group talking and I thought I’d share it in case others would like to try it out too.

 Some of you may recall I asked the question “What is your top tip for improving employee engagement in 2010?”.
 Folk were very generous with their responses.
 I received over 7000 words of advice and hints from across the globe.
 I’m currently ploughing through them all and will report back on what you said soon.
 For now I thought you might appreciate a quick view of the feedback and ideas, courtesy of wordle.